Research chair and professorship holders

 Chairholder: Tracy Vaillancourt

 Most adult mental health problems begin in childhood.
 For this reason, reducing the occurrence of illness in childhood can be expected to have a positive impact on adult mental health.
-To that end, Tracy Vaillancourt, Canada Research Chair in School-Based Mental Health and Violence Prevention, is exploring an important and often neglected root cause of mental health problems: bullying.
+To that end, Tracy Vaillancourt, Canada Research Chair in Youth Mental Health and Violence Prevention, is exploring an important and often neglected root cause of mental health problems: bullying.

 Canada Research Chairs at the University of Ottawa (CRC)